searsam1/theEdabitProject/README.md

 I want to share with future employers how active of a coder I am in my daily life.
 A good way to do that is by writing code and uploading it to show contributions on Github.
 Edabit offers me a way to have something to code to satisfy the want to program.
 Sometimes the ideas run dry and you need some ideas on what to do/ code next when you are on your own, not yet working for a company.

+## The Edabit WebScraper / spider / crawler
+One reason I am able to do this is with the power of coding, of course.
+Python's Selenium module allows me to type a single command and get all the information I need saved to my computer.
+This is important for debugging / trying to solve a problem.
+If one has to wait for a server to return the results and you are rapidly trying to figure something out, it takes a lot of time and causes anger.
+On the other hand, however, being able to download and run all the tests I need really saves me time and effort, alone with letting me get more done and write cleaner code.

 ## The Fastest Way To Learn